day8/lein-git-inject/README.md

 ```sh
 v1.0.4-3-g975b-dirty
 ```
-and this string encodes four (hyphen separated) pieces of information which we refer to as "the ambient git context":
+which is a string that encodes four (hyphen separated) pieces of information which we refer to as "the ambient git context":
   - the latest tag: "v1.0.4"
   - the number of commits you are "ahead" of that latest tag: "3"
-  - the SHA for the commit referenced by that latest tag: "g975b"
+  - the short ref (SHA) for the commit referenced by that latest tag: "g975b"
   - an indication that there are uncommitted changes: "dirty"  (or absent)

-This utility will construct a `version` from these values, at build time, using a series of rules.
+This utility will construct a `version` from these values, at build time, using two rules:
-  - when the "ahead" count is 0, and the repo is not dirty, the tag itself supplies the version.
+  - when the "ahead" count is 0, and the repo is not dirty, the tag itself supplies the `version`
-  - when the "ahead" count is non-zero, or the repo is dirty, the tag will be suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`; e.g. `0.0.5-0-453a730-SNAPSHOT`
+  - when the "ahead" count is non-zero, or the repo is dirty, the `version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`; e.g. `1.0.4-3-g975b-SNAPSHOT`

 ## How It Works